SDR vs BDR: Build High-Performance Sales Teams in 2026

 This is what an AI SDR should be.
 Not another tool that makes you do all the work in a fancier interface.

-Traditional SDR teams cost $60-80k per rep fully loaded.
-One SBL.so setup can do the work of multiple reps for a fraction of that.
+Traditional SDR teams cost $100K-$130K per rep fully loaded with 3-6 months ramp time.
+One Sbl.so setup can do the work of multiple reps for a fraction of that.
 The math is obvious.

 You can also use comment-to-DM automation for inbound LinkedIn leads or tap into their data enrichment to qualify leads before outreach.